Ham bank murder

-The Ham bank murder occurred on 10 November 1976, at a branch of Barclays Bank in the Ham section of London, resulting in the murder of a bank teller working at the branch.
+The Ham bank murder occurred on 10 November 1976, at a branch of Barclays Bank in the Ham area of London, resulting in the murder of a bank teller working at the branch.
 The victim was Angela Mary Woolliscroft, fatally wounded by a shotgun.

 Background

-In 1976, Angela Mary Woolliscroft (1956–1976), who was born in Surrey and lived in Chessington, was working as a teller at the Barclays Bank branch at Ham Parade, Upper Ham Road, Richmond when she was fatally wounded by a shotgun during a robbery; she died on the way to hospital.
+In 1976, Woolliscroft, who was born in Surrey in 1956 and lived in Chessington, was working as a teller at the Barclays Bank branch on Ham Parade, Upper Ham Road, Richmond when she was fatally wounded by a shotgun during a robbery; she died on the way to hospital.
 After a major police operation, Michael Hart was arrested, put on trial, and in November 1977 sentenced to life imprisonment.
-Hart was released in 2002.
+Hart was released on license in 2002.

 Robbery

-On 10 November 1976 at 12:30pm Angela Woolliscroft was working as a cashier at the Barclays Bank at Ham, Richmond.
+On 10 November 1976 at 12:30pm Woolliscroft was working as a cashier at the Barclays Bank at Ham Richmond.
 A heavily disguised man threatened her with a sawn-off shotgun and told her to "Give me some money".
 She passed him some money under the screen.
 The man then fired the shotgun, destroying the safety glass screen and blowing her backwards.
 She died on the way to hospital.
 The gunman had made off with about £2,500 (£18,402.29 in 2020).

 The gunman had left behind a woman's yellow raincoat that had been used to hide the shotgun.
 The coat had belonged to a Miss Marshall, and it was her car that had been used for the robbery.
 Her Austin A40 had been taken from the car park of Bentalls in Kingston and then returned.
 Also found was a large pale orange plastic bag that had contained fertiliser that had been taken from Parkleys estate opposite the bank.

 Barclays Bank offered a reward of £50,000 for information leading to the arrest of the gunman.

 Hunt

 The hunt for the killer was led by Detective Chief Superintendent James Sewell of Scotland Yard.
 Hart was interviewed after a tip-off but had an alibi; he had signed on at the police station in Basingstoke where he was on bail for other crimes in the morning and again in the afternoon.
-However, on 22 November he was stopped after a traffic accident and police found a Hendal .22 automatic.
+However, on 22 November he was stopped after a traffic accident and police found a Hendal .22 automatic pistol.
 A search of his house found a box of Eley No 7 trap shooting cartridges.
 Both the pistol and ammunition had been stolen in Reading on 4 November; also stolen was a double-barrelled Reilly shotgun.
-At first, the ammunition appeared to not match that used to kill Angela, which had been gameshot.
+At first, the ammunition appeared to not match that used to kill Woolliscroft, which had been gameshot.
 However, they found that the ammunition had been incorrectly labelled.